 Prior to moving to LA, John was a freelance reporter at KTRK in Houston, his hometown.
 He hit the ground running, reporting stories of heroism and tragedy during the Spring of 2015 when Tropical Storm Bill, tornados, and flooding pummeled southeast Texas.
 He also covered cases of human smuggling from Mexico.

 Before coming back to Houston, he was the weekend anchor and a general assignment reporter for KRON in San Francisco.
 He started the day Asiana Flight 214 crashed at SFO.
-He jumped in and did an incredible job on the desk.
-Before being hired at KRON, he was a consumer reporter for the Best Deals TV Show on KCAL-Channel 9.
+He jumped in and did an incredible job on the desk, anchoring for ten straight hours.

 Early on in his career, John worked for France 24 TV as their go-to reporter for the West

 Coast.
 He covered everything from politics and lifestyle to technology and the environment for the network.
 Shortly thereafter, his work garnered the attention of CBS Newspath, and he was hired to freelance for the L.A.
 Bureau.
 There, he covered national immigration reform rallies, California's punishing drought, and entertainment news.

 When John isn't working, you'll find him exploring new hiking trails, or swimming in the Pacific.
 He loves the great outdoors with a passion and relishes any opportunity to get out of the city with his

 What I love about John is just how personable he is.
 Whether he's conducting interviews, or just chatting over coffee, he takes a genuine interest in other people and their stories.
 He has a huge